Titan Fitness Rubber Hex Dumbbells

 The Rogue rubber hex dumbbells are the mainstay in my gym, with that being said, Titan Fitness features a very similar ergonomic handle that appears to mimic Rogue’s option.

 The Titan Fitness Rubber Hex Dumbbell handles are welded to each head.
 Many manufacturers claim to have proprietary technology that more security binds their heads to their handles.
 I have yet to see a dumbbell head come flying off a handle, even with much cheaper options.
 In any case, the Titan Fitness Rubber Dumbbells feature a chrome-plated handle that isn’t as pretty as other options but still very functional.

 Comfort really comes down to personal feel.
 With that being said, we hunted down around a dozen reviews for these dumbbells and buyers have said they offer a “more comfortable feel” than other dumbbells they have tried and that they “Allow for a great firm grip.”

 The knurling on the Titan Fitness Rubber Hex Dumbbells is comfortable.
 I like a handle that feels like a barbell which is why I use Rogue dumbbells in my garage gym.
 Titan offers a medium aggressiveness that CrossFitters and HiiT lovers will find completely suitable.

 If you’re not a fan of branding, these dumbbells feature no branding at all, a fairly unique feature for any gym-based product these days.

 You can check out the full lineup of Titan Fitness Rubber Hex Dumbbells here.

-Pro-tip: If you buy an entire set, for example 5-50 pound pairs, you’ll save a considerable amount of money!
+Pro-tip: If you buy an entire set, for example, a 5-50 pound set, you’ll save a considerable amount of money!